awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ## Enabling secret encryption on an existing cluster<a name="enable-kms"></a>

 If you enable [secrets encyption](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/), the Kubernetes secrets are encrypted using the AWS KMS key that you select\.
+The KMS key must be:
++ Symmetric
++ Able to encrypt and decrypt data
-The KMS key must be symmetric, created in the same region as the cluster, and if the KMS key was created in a different account, the user must have access to the KMS key\.
++ Created in the same region as the cluster
++ If the KMS key was created in a different account, the user must have access to the KMS key\.

 For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.

 **Warning**
 You cannot disable secrets encryption after enabling it\.
 This action is irreversible\.